akashsdoshi96/obq-gan-mimo-ce/README.md

 # Implementation of "One-bit mmWave MIMO Channel Estimation Using Deep Generative Networks"

-Submitted to ICC 2023.
+Submitted to IEEE Wireless Comm.
+Letters.
 Preprint posted to arXiv at: https://arxiv.org/pdf/2211.08635.pdf

 Code, results and data is structured with reference to the paper as given below: